maupperle/streambed/README.md

 #### Installation

-Simply download or clone this repository.
 The Python distribution on your computer must include Numpy.

+Install using pip in the terminal or command prompt (Windows).
+[See this page](https://pip.pypa.io/en/stable/installing) if pip is not installed on your computer

+'''
+pip install streambed
+'''

 #### Quick start